-- Provide context and a better understanding for how and why flights may operate at Tampa International Airport the way they do. - Provide an overview of laws, regulations and other factors that limit airports in implementing restrictions, curfews or fines. - Review the steps the Hillsborough County Aviation Authority takes on a daily basis to engage and educate stakeholders to maintain the highest level of compliance possible to the Airport's Voluntary Noise Abatement Program.
+- Provide context and a better understanding for how and why flights operate at Tampa International Airport. - Provide an overview of laws, regulations and other factors that limit airports in implementing restrictions, curfews or fines. - Review the steps the Hillsborough County Aviation Authority takes on a daily basis to engage and educate stakeholders in an effort to maintain the highest level of compliance possible to the Airport's Voluntary Noise Abatement Program.